thejptnaz/terraform-equinix-fabric/examples/cloud-router-routing-protocols/README.md

 # Fabric Routing Protocols Addition to Fabric Connection

-This example shows how to leverage the [Fabric Routing Protocols Module](../../modules/routing-protocols/README.md) to create Routing Protocols for a Fabric Connection.
+This example shows how to leverage the [Fabric Cloud Router Routing Protocols Module](../../modules/cloud-router-routing-protocols/README.md) to create Routing Protocols for a Fabric Connection.

-It leverages the Equinix Terraform Provider, and the Fabric Routing Protocols Module to setup the connection based on the parameters you have provided to this example; or based on the pattern you see used in this example it will allow you to create a more specific use case for your own needs.
+It leverages the Equinix Terraform Provider, and the Fabric Cloud Router Routing Protocols Module to setup the connection based on the parameters you have provided to this example; or based on the pattern you see used in this example it will allow you to create a more specific use case for your own needs.